Introduction to exercise stress testing (treadmill test, exercise ECG)

 The exercise stress test was previously the first choice in patients with suspected ischemic heart disease if the probability of disease was intermediate.
 The usefulness of the test depends on the patient’s probability of actually having ischemic heart disease.
 One should therefore begin by assessing the patient’s probability of having ischemic heart disease.
 This approach is referred to as a Bayesian approach, named after the statistician Thomas Bayes.
 The Bayesian approach states that the probability that the test will reveal disease depends on the patient’s risk of actually having the disease.
 This is also referred to as pre-test probability.
 The pre-test probability depends on risk factors such as age, sex, symptoms, cholesterol levels, smoking status, diabetes status, dietary habits, and so on.
 Assessing all these variables can be quite cumbersome, which is why the European Society for Cardiology (ESC) suggests are more pragmatic assessment including only age, sex, and symptoms.
 These three variables are sufficient to estimate a pre-test probability.
 This will be discussed in detail below.

-It is also important to assess whether there are changes on the resting ECG which may impair evaluation of the ECG reaction during the test.
+It is also important to assess whether there are changes in the resting ECG which may impair the evaluation of the ECG reaction during the test.

 Changes on the resting ECG which impair the evaluation of the ECG reaction during exercise